Reviewed by: Erica An, APD, BNutr&Diet

 We get it.
 You don’t drink often, but when an occasion pops up (hello birthday!) you give yourself permission to let loose.

-But despite the fun and silliness you enjoy at the time, have you ever really wondered what goes on internally, and just how much stress you put your body under when you binge drink?
+But despite the fun and silliness you enjoy at the time, have you ever really wondered what goes on internally.
+Just how much stress do you put your body under when you binge drink?

 The first drink

 - Your brain is the first organ to be noticeably affected – notice your voice growing louder and a reduced attention span?
 Tick

 - The average person’s liver can only break down one standard drink per hour so at this point your body’s working overtime to try keep up (unsuccessfully of course!)

 - Your blood sugar levels will also be rising.
 The body struggles to process all the excess sweet stuff you’re sipping on

 - This is the point you most definitely should call it a night, but you’re having WAY too much fun.
 All logical thinking went out the window 3 drinks ago, right!?
 That’s because you’re well on the road to drunkenness, meaning your risk assessment and brain function are low, whilst your balance and self awareness are both also greatly depleted

 - Your blood pressure is also high due to an inhibition of the nervous system, resultantly putting extra strain on your heart and blood vessels